jkhaak/devc-mistral-vibe/README.md

 behaviour.
 Scripts are sourced in lexicographic order — prefix with a number above `20` to run after the agent setup.

+## Container registry

+Images are published to the GitHub Container Registry and can be browsed at: https://github.com/jkhaak/devc-base/pkgs/container/devc-mistral-vibe

+Built daily for `amd64` and `arm64` architectures.

+Available tags:
+- `latest` — most recent build
+- `YYYmmDD.patch` — date versioned build, e.g. `20260826.0`
+- `sha-<commit>` — build tied to a specific commit

 ## LICENCE

 Copyright Jani Haakana, 2026, licenced under the EUPL.